 Conditions and disabilities

-Adult Services are able to provide support or advice for people with a physical disability including sensory impairment and/or a learning disability .
+Adult Services can provide support or advice for people with a physical disability – including sensory impairment and/or a learning disability.
 If you would like to find out more please contact the Access Team on 01724 297000.

-This service is able to put you in touch with voluntary organisations that may be able to assist you, and is also able to advise you about who to contact for financial assistance.
+This service is able to put you in touch with voluntary organisations that may be able to assist you.
+It can also advise you about who to contact for financial assistance.

 What do we do?

 We provide an assessment and care and support planning service for adults who live with a learning and/or physical disability.
 This includes adults who live with a sensory impairment.

 We also support young people from 14 -18 who are preparing for adulthood, who have additional needs and are eligible for support from Adult and Community Wellbeing.
 We work closely with education, health and children’s services to make this transition from school or college as smooth as possible.

 How can I be referred or make contact?

 If you are an adult living with a learning, physical or sensory disability you can be referred to the team for advice, information and support.
 You could also be a young person preparing for adulthood.
 It may be you, your family or someone you know, for example your teacher or doctor (GP).
 If you do not have a named worker to support you with this referral, please contact the Adult and Community Wellbeing Access team on 01724 297000.

 Someone from Adult and Community Wellbeing will contact you to discuss your request.
 This will be over the telephone, or at your home, or somewhere else – like work, college or our office.
 We will always provide information, support and advice to access further services, including how to get support.